 Top / Featured image: No searching/metaphorizing here- this is the logo from the Cineophilia and Beyond site

-The post "The Film Review Approach… and a Powerful, Unexpected Message" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2016/03/film-review/) on March 29, 2016.
+The post "The Film Review Approach… and a Powerful, Unexpected Message" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2016/03/film-review/) on March 29, 2016.